Support from Students, Faculty, Alums, & Friends

 "Pillsbury Hall is one of the most historically significant buildings remaining on the University of Minnesota campus, and I commend those who are working so earnestly to preserve it and to restore it for future use.
 Unfortunately the University allowed this landmark structure to deteriorate to the point that its productive reuse was in doubt.
 But now there are plans to bring it back not only to remind us of the great role it played for so many years but also to ensure that it can continue to do so for years to come.
 I urge everyone who cares about the University's heritage as well as its future to do what they can to help in this critical effort."

-— Richard Moe, former President, National Trust for Historic Preservation, and graduate of the U of M Law School
+— Richard Moe, former President and CEO, National Trust for Historic Preservation, and graduate of the U of M Law School

 "The spaces of Pillsbury Hall will provide a much-needed home for the intellectual vibrancy and scholarly life of our many graduate students."

 — Professor Katherine Scheil